LandChit/PyAutoClicker/README.md

 # PyAutoClicker

-A somewhat powerful auto clicker based in python
+Simple auto clicker in python with GUI :)

 * insert pic here (none for now)

 # Packages that are being used